Dany Garcia: Career

 Garcia later executive produced her first large budget film, Baywatch (2017), an action comedy film directed by Seth Gordon and based on the television series of the same name.
 The film was panned critically, but a box office success, grossing $177.8 million worldwide, against a production budget of $69 million.
 Garcia followed this up with Jumanji: Welcome to the Jungle (2017), a fantasy adventure comedy film directed by Jake Kasdan.
 It the third installment of the Jumanji franchise, after Zathura: A Space Adventure (2005) and a direct sequel to Jumanji (1995), which was based on the 1981 children's book of the same name by Chris Van Allsburg.
 Jumanji: Welcome to the Jungle received positive reviews and grossed $962.1 million worldwide, becoming one of Sony's highest-grossing films of all time.

 Rampage (2018), a science fiction monster film directed by Brad Peyton, and based on the video game series of the same name by Midway Games, was released the following year.
 It grossed over $428 million worldwide and received mixed reviews from critics.
 Garcia's next film, Skyscraper (2018), an action film written and directed by Rawson Marshall Thurber, received similar critical responses.
 Garcia then executive produced the documentary Stuntman (2018).
-She returned to television to serve as executive producer on HBO's most-watched half-hour comedy-drama series Ballers for HBO.
+She returned to television as executive producer on HBO's most-watched half-hour comedy-drama series Ballers for HBO.

 In 2019, Garcia executive produced The Titan Games, a sports competition series which premiered on NBC and has been renewed for a second season.
 The same year, Seven Bucks’ made its Sundance Film Festival debut with the biographical sports comedy-drama film, Fighting with My Family, written and directed by Stephen Merchant and produced by Garcia, followed the same year.
 Garcia later produced a six-episode docu-series Finding Justice for BET, focusing on the stories of heroes, leaders, advocates and change agents in the African American community across America as they uncover injustices and fight to bring healing and change.

-Returning to the large screen, Garcia served as executive producer for the superhero film based on the DC Comics character of the same name, Shazam!
+Returning to the large screen, Garcia was executive producer for the superhero film based on the DC Comics character of the same name, Shazam!
 (2019), The Fast and the Furious spin-off Hobbs & Shaw (2019), and produced Jumanji: The Next Level (2019) which set the record Seven Bucks Productions’ biggest global opening weekend.